axingjia/jacoco-testing/README.md

 * Another thing I learn from this 48 hours intense project experience is that being a serious software engineer requires you to sit there for 8 or even 12 hours everyday debugging the code and try to discover any small detail of the software.
 Also, the behavioural way of given..when..and then is a great way to test software.

 # The hardest part
 * The hardest part is testing the cases one by one finding out which one fail the correct version of the software.
-And when the project is almost done, polishing the software and having the discipline to go through it and not giving up really tests your drive.
+And when the project is almost done, polishing the software and having the discipline to go through it and not giving up really tests your drive and discipline.

 # About journaling for code is good for your soul
 * Debugging and polishing by yourself is probably the most tedious and lonliest task you have to do as a software engineer.
 Developing, testing, debugging, submitting, finding out there is debug and error, and test, debug, submit, and find out more bugs...
 It can be hard on the soul even if you are passionate about this profession.